lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP type field

 {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
 The latter two ones are a response of the two first ones.
-If the device plays a specific role, a rule can exploit these property with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
+If the device plays a specific role, a rule can exploit this property with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
 Compression residue is reduced to 1 bit.

 The field must be elided if for instance a client is sending only NON or CON messages.

-In any case, a rule must be defined to carry RST to a client.
+In any cases, a rule must be defined to carry RST to a client.

 ## CoAP code field

 The compression of the CoAP code field follows the same principle as for the CoAP type field.
 If the device plays a specific role, the set of code values can be split in two parts, the request codes with the 0 class and the response values.

-If the device implement only a CoAP client, the request code can be reduced to the set of request the client is able to process.
+If the device implement only a CoAP client, the request code can be reduced to the set of requests the client is able to process.

 All the response codes should be compressed with a SCHC rule.

 ## CoAP Message ID field

 This field is bidirectional and is used to manage acknowledgments.
 Server memorizes the value for a EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
 During that period, a server receiving the same Message ID value will process the message as a retransmission.
 After this period, it will be processed as a new messages.

 In case the Device is a client, the size of the message ID field may the too large regarding the number of messages sent.
 Client may use only small message ID values, for instance 4 bit long.
 Therefore a MSB can be used to limit the size of the compression residue.

 In case the Device is a server, client may be located outside of the LPWAN area and view the device as a regular device connected to the internet.
 The client will generate Message ID using the 16 bits space offered by this field.
-A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.
+A CoAP proxy may be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.

 ## CoAP Token fields

 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

 Token Length is processed as any protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
 Otherwise it will have to the send as a compression residue.

 Token Value size should not be defined directly in the rule in the Field Length (FL).
 Instead a specific function designed as "TKL" must be used and length do not have to the sent with the residue.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options